 In such a scenario, one can use high frequency ($100$ GHz) radio observations from ALMA that have a characteristic plateau following a rise, to uniquely identify emission from magnetar-powered BNS remnants.
 Moreover, observations in the optical band using JWST, where one would see the light curve brightening around a week after the merger, can not only help in disentangling the merger remnant, but would also help in predicting the redshift.
 Similarly in case of X-rays, the late rise in the light curve serves as a distinguishable feature and can help with unique associations.
-Thus combining EM light curves across wavelengths the unique characteristic of magnetar-powered transient embedded in r-process enriched ejecta would be - peak in the 100 GHz band, followed by the peaks in the optical/IR band, and lastly the peaks in the hard ($10$ keV) and soft ($5$ keV) X-ray bands.
+Thus, when combining EM light curves across wavelengths, a magnetar-powered transient embedded in r-process–enriched ejecta would exhibit a distinctive sequence: a peak in the $100$ GHz band first, followed by peaks in the optical/IR band, and finally peaks in the soft ($5$ keV) and hard ($10$ keV) X-ray bands.
 It is interesting to note that for supernovae the X-ray peak is weaker and the associated timescale of the peak is also different.
 Furthermore, some TDEs show signs of late time X-ray emissions~\citep{Bower:2012ga}, but in such transients the radio band light curve has a slower rise time~\citep{Cendes:2023rrc}.

 Perhaps one of the most sought after follow-up observations post a GW detection of a BNS merger is a kilonova in the optical/near infrared bands.
 Magnetar remnant surrounded by the enriched r-process ejecta can still be disentangled from kilonova observations using the duration of the kilonova emission which is longer for the former.
 Besides, strong radio and X-ray emissions are typically not expected from kilonovae.
 Thus radio and X-ray observations in addition with the optical/infrared observations can clearly disentangle the scenario discussed in this work from kilonova signatures.